Robert Marve: Professional career

-Prior to the 2013 NFL Draft, Marve was projected to be undrafted by NFLDraftScout.com.
+Prior to the 2013 NFL draft, Marve was projected to be undrafted by NFLDraftScout.com.
 He was rated as the 26th-best quarterback in the draft.
 He was not invited to the NFL Scouting Combine, he posted the following numbers during his Purdue pro-day workouts:

-After going undrafted in the 2013 NFL Draft, Marve attended the Tampa Bay Buccaneers rookie minicamp on a tryout basis.
+After going undrafted in the 2013 NFL draft, Marve attended the Tampa Bay Buccaneers rookie minicamp on a tryout basis.

 On March 7, 2014, Marve signed with the Canadian Football League's Winnipeg Blue Bombers.
 In the 2014 CFL season he appeared in 2 regular season games, completing 11 of 22 pass attempts for 1 touchdown, with 0 interceptions.
 Marve only played in 3 games during the 2015 season before announcing his retirement mid-season.
 He completed 34 of 55 passing attempts (61.8%) for 346 yards with 1 touchdown and 4 interceptions; for a passer rating of 55.6.

 Personal life

-On July 13, 2018, Marve was arrested in Hillsborough County, Florida and booked on charges of felony battery / domestic battery by strangulation; he was released on bond later the same day.
-Earlier that week, Marve's ex-girlfriend filed a petition seeking a temporary injunction for dating violence.
-Two separate incidents were cited in that petition, one of which led to an arrest warrant being issued and the domestic violence charges being filed.
-Charges were later filed for violence against Marve by his new girlfriend while on probation for his previous conviction of domestic violence.
+Marve has been accused of several incidents of domestic violence.
+In 2020, he was placed under house arrest.